-Unlike the traditional details component which can only be added on details pages, when the above criteria is met this component can be added anywhere.
+Unlike the traditional details component which can only be added on details pages, when the above criteria is met the details component can be added anywhere.

-In the screenshot below you can see we're logged in as a user and can see the company details that this user is connected to.
+In the screenshot below you can see a logged in user and the company details that this user is connected to.

 Records connected to this Data Table

-In this case when we view the company, we want to see all the jobs that belong to this company.
-On the details page when we choose to add a data component we'll have those options readily available.
+In this case, when viewing the company, we want to see all the jobs that belong to this company.
+When adding a data component on the details page those options are available:

 Please note, any selection made under the below two options create built-in filters for the table that cannot be altered at a later time.